medizininformatik-initiative/feasibility-backend/README.md

 openssl genrsa -out key.pem 3072
 ```

-Extract the public key from the private key as Base64-encoded DER format to put into `QUERYRESULT_PUBLIC_KEY`:
+Extract the public key from the private key in Base64-encoded DER format to put into `QUERYRESULT_PUBLIC_KEY`:

 ```sh
 openssl rsa -in key.pem -outform DER -pubout | base64
 ```

-If you like to use the `Decryptor` class, you have to convert the private key into the PKCS#8 format:
+If you like to use the `Decryptor` class, you have to convert the private key into the [PKCS#8](https://www.rfc-editor.org/rfc/rfc5208) format:

 ```sh
 openssl pkcs8 -topk8 -inform PEM -outform DER -in key.pem -nocrypt | base64